isomerpages/moe-victoriajc/pages/2026 Open House.md

 </div>
 <p></p>
 <p>Can't wait for Open House?
 Browse the site and take a peek into life as
-a Victorian, and imagine your future with us!</p>
+a Victorian, and imagine your future with us! ✨</p>